-Extracts from embryos and from posterior and middle silk glands of the silkworm, Bombyx mon contain a sequence specific DNA binding factor termed BmFTZ-F1.
-The factor binds to the recognition site of FTZ-F1, a positive regulator of the fushi tarazu gene in Drosophila melanogaster.
-BmFTZ-F1 and FTZ-F1 share the same methylation interference patterns, the same Chromatographic behaviors and similar protease digestion profiles.
+Extracts from embryos and from posterior and middle silk glands of the silkworm, Bombyx mori contain a sequence specific DNA binding factor termed BmFTZ-F1.
+The factor binds to the recognition site of FTZ-F1, a positive regulator of the fushi tarazu gene in Drosophlla melanogaster.
+BmFTZ-F1 and FTZ-F1 share the same methylation interference patterns, the same chromatographic behaviors and similar protease digestion profiles.
 Anti-FTZ-F1 cross reacts with BmFTZ-F1.
 These results indicate that BmFTZ-F1 is a B.mori homologue of FTZ-F1.
 The mobility of the factor-DNA complex formed in the silk gland extract changes depending on the developmental stages.
 Purification of BmFTZF1 to an almost homogeneous state reveals that the factor is a 73 kd protein.

 ASJC Scopus subject areas